North Vancouver (city): Geography

 The City of North Vancouver is separated from Vancouver by the Burrard Inlet, and it is surrounded on three sides by the District of North Vancouver.
-The city has much in common with the District Municipality of North Vancouver and together with West Vancouver are commonly referred to as the North Shore.
+The city has much in common with the district and with West Vancouver; together, the three are commonly referred to as the North Shore.

 The City of North Vancouver is relatively densely populated with a number of residential high-rise buildings in the Central Lonsdale and Lower Lonsdale areas.

 The North Shore mountains have many drainages: Capilano River, MacKay, Mosquito, and Lynn Creeks, and Seymour River.

 Climate

 North Vancouver has an oceanic climate (Köppen Cfb) with cool, rainy winters and dry, warm summers.

 Politics

 Sites of interest

 The area around lower Lonsdale Avenue features several open community spaces, including Waterfront Park, Lonsdale Quay, Ship Builders Square and the Burrard Dry Dock Pier.

 Other sites of interest in the city include: